Super League war: Proposals for a breakaway competition

 In 1993, after a dispute over sponsorship (the Queensland Rugby League was sponsored by Brisbane-based brewery Castlemaine Perkins (XXXX) while the Broncos were sponsored by rival brewery Powers), the Broncos had moved out of the 32,500 capacity Lang Park and into the almost 60,000 capacity ANZ Stadium (the main venue of the 1982 Commonwealth Games).

-In May 1994, Ribot first discussed with some of the club's high-profile players the possibility of a hypothetical new competition with higher salaries.
+In May 1994, Broncos CEO John Ribot first discussed with some of the club's high-profile players the possibility of a hypothetical new competition with higher salaries.

 One objective of the proposal was "to ensure that no other competition could exist in competition to Superleague".
 Accordingly, it was considered necessary to have at least four teams based in Sydney in order to maintain the game's largest base, and to ensure that all teams were privately owned.
 To ensure this outcome, the following steps were outlined: